Thinking like a Jazz drummer goes way beyond drum beats and drum fills. It’s a skill that deeply connects drummers to the music they play.

 How to think like a Jazz drummer

-The first was playing during a sax solo.
-Here as with all of the videos, I give you the play-by-play of why I play what I play, when I play it.
+The first video is about what to play during a sax solo.
+Here as with all of the videos, I give you the detail of why I play what I play, when I play it.

 Thinking and listening brings greater creativity

 When you are playing, listen to yourself last.
 Listen to everyone else first, so you’ll know exactly what to play.